MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-stream-csv.md

 - **Container type**: Use one of the following ‘User’, ‘M365Group’, ‘CompanywideChannel’, ‘StreamOnlyGroup’

 >[!Tip]
->Discover your Container ID: Go to Stream classic and copy the unique identifier that appears after the word */group/* or */channel/*
+>To discover your Container ID: Go to Stream classic and copy the unique identifier that appears after the word */group/* or */channel/*
 >
 >![finding your container id](media/mm-stream-container-id.png)